 Neuropsychology examines brain-behavior relationships.
 More specifically, neuropsychologists are licensed professionals who evaluate cognitive abilities such as memory, attention, visual-spatial skills, and problem solving.
-Through testing and interviews, neuropsychologists identify individual strengths and weaknesses, and work with the rehabilitation team to develop personalized strategies for each individual assessed.
+Through testing and interviews, neuropsychologists identify strengths and weaknesses, and work with the rehabilitation team to develop personalized strategies for each individual.
 The aim of these strategies is to compensate for deficits and utilize strengths most effectively in an effort to maximize functional gains.

 Rehabilitation psychology is the psychological evaluation and treatment of persons with disabilities.
-Whether people are born with their disabilities or acquire them later in life, rehabilitation psychologists help them to lead functional, fulfilling and meaningful lives.
+Whether people are born with their disabilities or acquire them later in life, rehabilitation psychologists help them to lead functional, fulfilling, and meaningful lives.
 Rehabilitation psychologists help people deal with conditions and issues stemming from disability such as chronic health conditions, emotional problems, and psychosocial problems.

 Understanding disability related impairments and the effects on patients and families is necessary when designing effective treatment programs:

 The Adult Outpatient Neuropsychology and Rehabilitation Psychology Program includes adult outpatient neuropsychological testing at UPMC Mercy.
 Services include outpatient neuropsychological assessments for patients with traumatic brain injury, stroke, epilepsy, neurodegenerative disorders, and other neurological conditions.
 We assist physicians with rehabilitation goals and provide recommendations to help maximize rehabilitation success.
 Presentations are given to faculty and therapy staff as needed on topics related to neuropsychological assessment.
-Continued expansion of this program to serve our patients with disabilities throughout their transition back to the community and beyond is planned.